Exchanging your Home

 What do I do if I have found someone to exchange with?

-When you have found a person to exchange with, you should complete the mutual exchange application form and return it to us (contact us on 01508 53200 to request a form or e-mail BHelsby@saffronhousing.co.uk).
+When you have found a person to exchange with, you should complete the mutual exchange application form and return it to us (contact us on 01508 532000 to request a form or e-mail email@example.com).
 We will then arrange for an inspector to visit your home to check that it is in a reasonable condition.
 Your tenancy details and rent account will be also checked.
-Please note that you will only be allowed to exchange if your account is up to date.

 When considering exchange applications, we are required to make a decision on whether to approve or refuse the exchange within 42 days of receiving all the application forms.